MARYLAND AT A GLANCE

 [photo, Cow, Kinder Farm Park, Millersville, Maryland] DAIRY & LIVESTOCK

-Maryland milk production in 2023 totaled 846 million pounds and the average milk production per cow was 21,150 pounds.
-In 2021, the average number of dairy farms was 325 while the number of milk cows was 40,000.
-Cash receipts for dairy products and milk in 2022 was $213.5 million.
+Maryland milk production from the 40,000 dairy cows in 2023 totaled 846 million pounds and the average milk production per cow was 21,150 pounds.
+Cash receipts for milk in 2023 was nearly $185 million.

 Cow, Kinder Farm Park, Millersville, Maryland, January 2019.
 Photo by Diane F. Evartt.